-In spite of the fact that much of what General Dynamics was working on was top-secret at the time, Nitsche was still able to perfectly convey the company’s new approach using a series of brilliantly designed, abstract creations.
-His designs would go on to help represent General Dynamics at the “Atoms for Peace” conference and forever shift the General Dynamics brand image.
+Although much of what General Dynamics was working on was top-secret at the time, Nitsche was still able to perfectly convey the company’s new approach using a series of brilliantly designed, abstract creations.
+His designs would help represent General Dynamics at the “Atoms for Peace” conference and forever shift the General Dynamics brand image.

-His designs were warm and inviting at a time when most logos were designed using the cooler, Swiss-modernism style.
+His designs were warm and inviting when most logos were designed using the cooler, Swiss-modernism style.
 Today, Landor is best-known for his work on the Levi’s and Alitalia logos, through countless other companies that have benefited from the warm, inviting style he helped popularize.

 Saul Bass is considered by many to be the most accomplished graphic designer in history.
 Known for minimal yet meaningful designs, Bass is the designer behind the AT&T logo, the Bell logo, the Kleenex logo, the Girl Scouts logo, and many more.

-In fact, the average lifespan of the logos that Bass created is an astounding 34 years, and a great many of his logos are still used today.
-At a time when companies often change their logo every few years, this is an impressive statement to the power and effectiveness of Bass’s designs.
+The average lifespan of the logos that Bass created is an astounding 34 years, and a great many of his logos are still used today.
+When companies often change their logo every few years, this is an impressive statement of the power and effectiveness of Bass’s designs.

-Alan Fletcher was a British graphic designer that used elements of both European and American style to create a design style that was all his own.
-Over the course of his career, Fletcher used that unique style to create some of the most stunning logos in the world.
+Alan Fletcher was a British graphic designer who used both European and American style elements to create a design style that was all his own.
+Over the course of his career, Fletcher used that unique style to create some of the world’s most stunning logos.

-Today, Fletcher is best known for his work on the Reuters logo and the V&A Museum logo – both of which incorporate flawless typography into a design that is simple, eye-catching, and meaningful.
+Today, Fletcher is best known for his work on the Reuters logo and the V&A Museum logo, both of which incorporate flawless typography into a simple, eye-catching, and meaningful design.
 In 2001, Fletcher published a book titled The Art of Looking Sideways, which should be required reading for any new graphic designer.